pcostacarvalho/emtoflow/README.md

 **Key Features:**
 - ✅ Automatic input file generation from CIF files
+- ✅ Auto-detection of Bravais lattice type (LAT 1-14)
+- ✅ Automatic extraction of inequivalent atoms from symmetry analysis
+- ✅ Dynamic generation of KGRN atom sections (no hardcoded values)
 - ✅ Support for c/a ratio and volume (SWS) parameter sweeps
+- ✅ Smart defaults for c/a ratios and SWS values
 - ✅ Equation of state fitting (polynomial, Birch-Murnaghan, Murnaghan)
 - ✅ SLURM job script generation (serial and parallel modes)
+- ✅ Parse CIF once, use for all input generators (efficient workflow)

 ---